Netflix/dgs/docs/getting-started.md

 If your application is on Spring Boot 2.6, you will need to use 5.4.x or earlier.

-## DGS Framework now using Spring GraphQL!
+## DGS Framework with Spring GraphQL
-The DGS and Spring-GraphQL teams are super excited to introduce deep integration between the DGS framework and Spring-GraphQL.
-This will bring the community together, and we can continue building the best possible GraphQL framework for Spring Boot in the future.
+The DGS Framework has been updated to deeply integrate with Spring GraphQL.
-For the time being, we will offer 2 flavors of the DGS Framework - one with the vanilla version, and a version that integrates with spring-graphql via different starters.
+For more details on the motivation and implementation, please refer to the docs [here](./spring-graphql-integration.md) For the time being, we will offer 2 flavors of the DGS Framework - one with the vanilla version, and a version that integrates with spring-graphql via different starters.
 There are no breaking changes to users as the changes are mostly internal to the framework and the spring-graphql integration should be a drop-in replacement for the existing framework.
 For this reason, we encourage new and existing DGSs to use our spring-graphql starter as much as possible, as this will be the default offering in the future.